tomstorey/COMET/CF_Board/README.md

 A simpler version of this board has been prototyped, but the design was since expanded.

 Further functional testing is required once PCBs have been produced.

+This design was intended to use the IORDY signal to stretch/time bus cycles, but the IORDY signal does not work in such a way as to be useful for this purpose.
+A new design is pending which will provide flexibility to adjust bus cycle timing to suit slower and faster cards.